 - Amps: 2

 - Weight: 9.3oz

 - Cost: $ – Buy Here At Best Price

 Best For: People who want a cheap solar charger that won’t weigh them down.

 This is one of the most popular solar charger for backpacking.
 It is a kit which consists of folding solar panels and a lightweight battery pack.

 The way that the kit is set up means that you can charge devices directly from the Nomad 7 solar panels.
 Or you can charge the Goal Zero power bank and use that to charge your devices later.
 Oh, and it’s possible to charge 2 devices at once!

+It has a reliable auto-reset feature, so it won’t stop charging if a cloud passes overhead.
 Another major plus is that it’s waterproof rated to IPX6, which means you can fall in a stream and it will still work. 🙂

 - Watts: 7w

 - Weight: 8.8oz (battery pack) + 12.8oz (solar panel) = 21.6oz